Iele: Comparison with other mythologies

 The same common Indo-European mythological base is suggested by the close resemblance with the Nordic Elves, youthful feminine humanoid spirits of great beauty living in forests and other natural places, underground, or in wells and springs; having as a sacred tree the same maple tree; and with magical powers, such as having the ability to cast spells with their circle dances.
 The elves also leave a kind of circle where they had danced, the älvdanser ("elf dances") or älvringar ("elf circles").
 Typically, this circle also consisted of a ring of small mushrooms.
 Arguably, Iele are the Romanian equivalent of the fairies of other cultures, like the nymphs of Greek and Roman mythology, the vili from Slavic mythology, and the Irish sídhe.
+One of the numerous names of the Iele, "Rusalii", is phonetically similar to the Slavic rusalka.

 Modern sightings

-There is some discussion on the topic that an episode of "Destination Truth"; which had a follow up episode may have encountered Iele.
+There is some discussion on the topic that an episode of "Destination Truth"; which had a follow-up episode may have encountered Iele.
 The Romanian forest episode, in the episode they believed they were encountering ghosts or aliens.
 Some viewers went to the online boards for the show discussing that the events and behavior closely tied with the Iele.
+Private recordings of high-pitched female laughs and screams emanating from Romanian forests at night have also been published online.